GSJ06/Weather-App/README.md

 # Weather-App
-Page to show weather based on location
+Web App to show weather details based on location input from user.